-Based in the sacred city of Cuzco, students actively engage with these traditions through intensive Quechua language study and encounters with indigenous oralists, literary specialists, authors, artists, and artisans.
-Students also explore urban painting, architecture, regional literature, and contemporary theater in both the capital city of Lima and "revolutionary" Arequipa.
-A rural homestay with a Quechua-speaking family and a trip into the Peruvian Amazon increase opportunities for cultural analysis.
+Based in Cuzco, you actively engage with these traditions through intensive Quechua language study and encounters with indigenous oralists, literary specialists, authors, artists, and artisans.
+You also explore urban painting, architecture, regional literature, and contemporary theater as well.
+In addition, you have the chance to experience living in a rural homestay with a Quechua-speaking family to increase opportunities for cultural analysis.

-Though the coursework is primarily conducted in Spanish, students will have the opportunity to learn Quechua as well.
+Though the coursework is primarily conducted in Spanish, you have the opportunity to learn Quechua as well.

-SIT firmly believes in learning by experiencing and with this in mind, has developed several educational excursions in which students will participate.
-Students will visit the Sacred Valley, the Peruvian Amazon and the Colca Valley among other locations.
+SIT firmly believes in learning by experiencing and with this in mind, has developed several educational excursions for the program.
+You visit a number of locations which could include the Sacred Valley, Peruvian Amazon and Colca Valley.

-Because of the mobile nature of the trip, students will be housed in a variety of different accommodations including homestay, hostels, private homes, small hotels and shelters in the Amazon.
-Students will live in a homestay in Cusco for six weeks and in the Colca Canyon for five days.
+Because of the mobile nature of the trip, you are housed in a variety of different accommodations including homestay, hostels, private homes, small hotels and shelters in the Amazon.

 Review eligibility to ensure that you meet all Columbia requirements to study abroad.